At rally to back military's campaign, Ethiopians denounce the U.S. | Politics

 Tens of thousands of Ethiopians rallied in Addis Ababa on Sunday in support of Prime Minister Abiy Ahmed's government as federal troops fight rebellious forces who are threatening to march on the city.

 Some demonstrators denounced the United States, which is among the foreign powers that have called for a ceasefire as a year-long war that has killed thousands of people intensified amid rebel advances last weekend.
-The United States, the U.N.
-Security Council, the African Union, and Kenya, and Uganda have called in recent days for a ceasefire.
+The U.N.
+Security Council, the African Union, and Kenya and Uganda have also called in recent days for a ceasefire.

 Abiy's government has pledged to keep fighting.
-On Friday, the government said it had a responsibility to secure the country, and urged its international partners to stand with Ethiopia's democracy.
+On Friday, the government said it had a responsibility to secure the country, and urged foreign powers to stand with Ethiopia's democracy.
 Some of those gathered in Meskel Square in central Addis Ababa draped themselves in the national flag.
 Many singled out the United States for criticism.

 U.S. President Joe Biden's administration on Tuesday accused Ethiopia of "gross violations" of human rights and said it planned to remove the country from the African Growth and Opportunity Act (AGOA) trade agreement.
 "Shame on you USA," read one demonstrator's placard, while another said the United States should stop "sucking Ethiopia's blood".